SesethuPotye/DATA-ANALYTICS/README.md

 Create visualizations (charts, graphs) to present the findings clearly.
 Develop reports and dashboards to communicate the insights to business leaders.

+# CHAPTER 2

+# Understanding Data

+This chapter will focus on Understand Domain 1.0:
+* Data Concepts and Environments
+* Compare and contrast different data types
+* Compare and contrast common data structures and file formats

+for one to understand data types one needs to understand data elements.

+# DATA ELEMENTS
+A data element is an attribute about a person, place, or thing containing data within a range of values.
+Data elements also describe characteristics of activities, including orders, transactions, and events.

+# Data types
+so a data type limits the values a data element can have.

+# Tabular Data

+Tabular data is data organized into a table, made up of columns and rows.
+A table represents information about a single topic.
+Each column represents a uniquely named field within a table, also called a variable, about a single characteristic.
+The contents of each column contain values for the data element as defined by the column header.

+# Structured Data Types
+Structured data is tabular in nature and organized into rows and columns.
+Structured data is what typically comes to mind when looking at a spreadsheet.